pkp/ops-user-guide/en/settings/journal-settings.md

 1. [Sections](journal-settings#sections)
 1. [Categories](journal-settings#categories)

-In Journal Settings you can configure information about the journal, including editorial team, contacts, sections, and categories for published content.
-See [Learning OJS 3: Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup) for detailed instructions.
+In Server Settings you can configure information about the Press, including preprint server team, contacts, sections (if applicable), and categories for published content.
+See [Learning OPS: Setting Up and Maintaining Your Server](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup) for detailed instructions.

 ## <a name="masthead"></a>Masthead
-Under Masthead enter information about your journal.
-Some of the information will automatically be displayed on pages of your journal's website.
+Under Masthead enter information about your Preprint Server.
+Some of the information will automatically be displayed on pages of your Servers's website.

 ## <a name="contact"></a>Contact
-What you fill in for Contact tells users how to contact your journal.
+What you fill in for Contact tells users how to contact your Server.
 The Principal Contact is the automatic sender and receiver for some automated emails.

 ## <a name="sections"></a>Sections
-You can add new sections or edit the sections listed here.
-Authors will be asked to select a section when they make a submission, and the articles you publish can be organized into sections.
+Sections are not used in OPS the way they are used in OJS because in OPS you do not publish issues and posted preprints are not organized by sections.
+Sections can be used to classify preprints in different disciplines or document types.

 ## <a name="categories"></a>Categories
-Categories offer another way to organize and provide access to your content by theme or category.
-You can create and edit categories here, display them as pages on your website, and add articles to them by editing the articles' metadata.
+Categories can be used to classify preprints in different disciplines of knowledge.
+Unlike sections, there can be multiple categories associated with a submission/preprint.